 - Email first.
 Calls and texts should only be limited to emergencies, especially outside regular business hours.

 - Always keep us updated on changes in your business, like:

 - changes in ownership;

 - large purchases or investments, or

 - disposal of fixed assets

-- Respond to questions and open items within 5 days to help us avoid bottlenecks and charging support hours.
+- Respond to questions and open items within five days to help us avoid bottlenecks.

 KEEP THINGS BY THE BOOK